hyosung11/Launch-School/journal.md

 11:28 Finished *Mastery*.
 I skimmed the part about breathing and energy and ki.
 No ping pong with Louis.
 I want to practice soccer drills in my cleats and maybe even outside later during my siesta.
 I have a partial mind to move to my laptop now.
 Not sure that I will.

 12:28 Finished Anki cards from JS100 - JavaScript Basics > Conditionals.
 I started reading *Learn Like a Pro* but feel tired now.

+14:18 Took a long siesta today as I felt kind of tired.
+All is well.

+14:29 Finished *Learn Like a Pro* chapter 4 on "How to Maximize Working Memory - and Take Better Notes".

+14:50 Working on Function 1.

+15:42 Time to go for PT with Dr. Riotto.
+Ready-to-return to Functions 1 > 6.
+Three-way comparison.

+16:47 Back from Dr. Riotto where he reset my wrists and worked on my right hamstring.